dhenwood/msTeamsWebexTab/README.md

 11. Select 'Add a Permission'
 12. Select 'Microsoft Graph'
 13. Select 'Delegated Permissions'
-14. Select 'Group.ReadWrite.all' (may require searching)
+14. Select 'Group.ReadWrite.all' (may require searching).
+Save changes.
+You will also need to 'Grant admin consent'.

 ## Python Setup